franciscoengenheiro/concurrent-problem-sets/README.md

 |                      *ThreadPoolExcecutor example*                       |

 #### Style of synchronization
-- In this syncronizer, the `Monitor Style` was used to synchronize the *worker threads*.
+- In this synchronizer, the `Monitor Style` was used to synchronize the *worker threads*.
-  Each thread alters the state of the syncronizer and doesn't delegate the alteration of that state to another thread.
+  Each thread alters the state of the synchronizer and doesn't delegate the alteration of that state to another thread.

 #### Lifecycle
 The executor has a lifecycle that can be described by the following states: